rfinnie/2ping/doc/2ping-protocol.md

 | Extended segment data | Variable, zero or more octets, determined by extended segment data length header above |

 Multiple extended segment parts are chained together to form the data area of a 0x8000 opcode.
+The opcode data area must include a maximum of one instance of any individual extended segment.

 Parsing this opcode's data area is similar to parsing the opcodes as a whole: read the extended segment ID and determine if it's a known ID.
 If so, parse its contents by reading the extended segment data length and extended segment data.
 If not, read the extended segment data length to determine how far to skip over the extended segment data.